shzlw/poli/docs/report-component.md

 4. Report 2 is being displayed and product=Cup is passed along to Report 2.
 If there are any chart components on Report 2 that use :product query parameter in the query will become reactive.

 ![drillthrough4](_images/screenshots/drillthrough4.jpg)

-## Access permissions

-Reports can be edited by Admin/Developer users, associated with a Group and viewed by all users.
-Check [User Management](/user-management) for more details.

 ## Export CSV